Skip to Content

 7. Visit Our Lady Of Guadalupe

 The church of Our Lady Guadalupe is called “one of the most endearing” structures in the city.
-If you plan to visit Puerto Vallarta, you must see this iconic church that dominates the city’s skyline.
-As you approach the church, you’ll notice its tower, topped by a wrought-iron crown held by angels.
+As we approached the church, we noticed its tower, topped by a wrought-iron crown held by angels.

 Although the foundations of the church began in 1903, the “Crowning glory” on the top of the tower happened decades later, in 1965.
 The original crown was designed and sculpted by José Esteban Ramirez Guareño.
 But over time, that crown suffered damage due to weather and erosion.